carstenbauer/cormullion.github.io/index.md

 It would be better if I manually curated the candidates rather than used this automatically-generated font list: there are way too many "default" designs from various system and language-specific fonts that simply fill the slot with a basic design, rather than interpret the shape according to the font's theme.
 And the font list produced by `fontconfig` doesn't look in all the font libraries, so it's an incomplete list.

-Here are a few of the more interesting sesigns: the portly Cooper Black and Tiffany Heavy, the minimalist Verdana and Tahoma (looking almost like "n"s?), the eccentric Gill "Kayo" Sans, and the silly Chalkduster.
+Here are a few of the more interesting designs: the portly Cooper Black and Tiffany Heavy, the minimalist Verdana and Tahoma (looking almost like "n"s?), the eccentric Gill "Kayo" Sans, and the silly Chalkduster.

 ![piversity](images/piversity.png)